-As is often the case in science, words that have ambiguous meanings in everyday language have precise meanings in science.
+A word can have multiple and ambiguous meanings in everyday language but they have precise meanings in science.
 Efficiency in physics (and often for chemistry) is a comparison of the energy output to the energy input in a given system.
 It is defined as the percentage ratio of the output energy to the input energy, given by the equation:

-"Efficiency" is often confused with "effectiveness", and the two should be recognized as distinct from one another analyzing energy systems.
+"Efficiency" is often confused with "effectiveness", and the two should be recognized as distinct from one another when analyzing energy systems.
 Energy efficiency measures how much a system is getting out of the fuel or flow it is using.
 If the energy system is effective, it is making use of this energy towards the right goal.
-For example, a car is a very effective form of transportation, able to move people across long distances and to specific places, but a car may not transport people very efficiently because of how it uses fuel.
+For example, a car is a very effective form of transportation, since it is able to move people across long distances and to specific places.
+However, a car may not transport people very efficiently because of how it uses fuel.

 Efficiency is very often used in science to describe how efficient a heat engine is, and is referred to as thermal efficiency.
 This efficiency describes how much work an engine can get out of the fuel it is using.
 There are upper limits placed on how thermally efficient engines can be, due to the second law of thermodynamics, known as the Carnot efficiency.
 This Carnot efficiency only depends on the temperature of the heat source and cold sink, and is for an ideal (impossible) engine that has no change in entropy.
 Although such an engine would maximize efficiency, in terms of effectiveness it is terribly impractical since its idealized processes take so much time to output a significant amount of work.
 As Schroeder puts it, "don’t bother installing a Carnot engine in your car; while it would increase your gas mileage, you’d be passed by pedestrians".